dynamicpdf-api/go-client-examples/README.md

 ## Package

-* The DynamicPDF.API library is available via the GO package library ([go-client](https://pkg.go.dev/github.com/dynamicpdf-api/go-client)) or on Github ([go-client](https://github.com/dynamicpdf-api/go-client)).
+* The DynamicPDF.API library is available via the GO package library ([go-client](https://pkg.go.dev/github.com/dynamicpdf-api/go-client/v2)) or on Github ([go-client](https://github.com/dynamicpdf-api/go-client)).

 ## Resources

 To obtain the resources for the project, login to [cloud.dynamicpdf.com](https://cloud.dynamicpdf.com/) (assuming you have an account), and go to the **Resource Manager**.
 You use the `samples` folder to add the resources for the tutorials and examples from this project.
-All resources for the sample code in the Users Guide are available at `users-guide-resources`.
+Local resources are available in the resources folder of this project.

 - [Resource Manager Samples](https://cloud.dynamicpdf.com/docs/usersguide/environment-manager/environment-manager-sample-resources)